 Kakadu self-drive itinerary

 Putting together a Kakadu itinerary is a bit tricky because there are so many different ways to approach the park.
-Even if you’re wanting to do a fairly classic visit to Kakadu, some people will want to focus more on hiking, others on the rock art, others on the swimming holes.
+Even if you want to do a fairly classic visit to Kakadu, some people will want to focus more on hiking, others on rock art, and others on the swimming holes.

 Day 1: